SimoneS18/CodeShowCase/README.md

 # 🌊 Anchored at Sea

-**Anchored at Sea** is a **strategic mobile game** inspired by Clash of Clans, developed in Unity with C#.
-Players build and manage their own floating fortress, engaging in resource management, naval battles, and base defense.
+**Anchored at Sea**  is a real-time strategy mobile game, developed in Unity with C#.
+Inspired by Clash of Clans, it blends base-building, naval combat, and resource management into an engaging experience.

 ## 🚀 Features